-Mobile app marketing is all about user interaction, and it is mostly about defining a target audience, learning how to reach them, communicating with them, and analyzing their behavior from the moment that consumers first learn about the product to when they become loyal users.
-It is all about catching the attention of potential customers also to implement word-of-mouth marketing to drive repeat engagement and get more people interested in the same product.
+Mobile app marketing is all about user interaction, and it is mostly about defining a target audience, learning how to reach them, communicating with them, and analyzing their behavior.
+You need to do all the above from the moment that consumers first learn about the product to the point when they become loyal users.
+It is all about capturing the attention of potential customers and implementing word-of-mouth marketing to drive repeat engagement and get more people interested in the same product.

-In this article, we will look at the stages and metrics of how to measure and drive long-term success through Mobile App marketing:
+In this article, we will look at the stages and metrics you need to be aware of to measure and drive long-term success through Mobile App marketing:

 1) The Awareness/Pre-Launch Stage